 memoQ can read the segment states from the XLF documents, and translate (map) them into memoQ segment statuses that you can see in the translation editor.

 The screenshot shows how memoQ normally imports the segment states from the WorldServer XLF files.
-The list shows how XLIFF states are translated into memoQ segment status codes when memoQ imports an XLIFF document.
+The list shows how XLIFF states are translated into memoQ segment statuses when memoQ imports an XLIFF document.

-To change the mapping: In one of the drop-down lists next to an XLIFF state, choose a different memoQ status code.
+To change the mapping: In one of the dropdowns next to an WorldServer state, choose a different memoQ status.

-If the XLIFF document has a state value that is not on the list, you can add it.
-At the bottom of the list, click Add.
+If the WorldServer document has a state value that is not on the list, you can add it.
+At the bottom of the list, click the Add link.
 The New XLIFF state mapping window appears:

-Type the state label in the Value in XLIFF "state" attribute box.
-From the memoQ segment status drop-down box, choose a corresponding memoQ segment status value.
-You can choose from Not started, Translator confirmed, Reviewer 1 confirmed, Reviewer 2 confirmed, Fragments, Edited, Pre-translated, Rejected or Machine Translated.
-To add the mapping, click OK.
+Type the state label in the "state" attribute value in XLIFF box.
+From the Segment status in memoQ dropdown, choose a memoQ segment status.
+You can choose from Not started, Translator confirmed, Reviewer 1 confirmed, Reviewer 2 confirmed, Fragments, Edited, Pre-translated, Rejected, or Machine Translated.
+To add the mapping: Click OK.

 Caution: memoQ will not ask for confirmation.

 You can make segments with high match rates confirmed in memoQ: If a segment has an exact (100%) or a context (ICE) match in the WorldServer file, you can make them confirmed when memoQ imports them.
-Choose a confirmed status from the ICE matches or the 100% matches drop-down box.
-To lock these segments as well, check the Locked check box next to each drop-down box.
+Choose a confirmed status from the ICE matches or the 100% matches dropdown.
+To lock these segments as well, check the Locked check box next to each dropdown.

 On the XLF config tab, click the Export tab.

 When you work on the documents in memoQ, segment statuses will change.
 They must be converted back when the translated WorldServer document is exported.
-Normally, memoQ will do this, and if the descriptive details of a segment change, they are also saved to the exported document.
+Normally, memoQ does this, and if the descriptive details of a segment change, they are also saved to the exported document.